kusor/triton-kbmapi/docs/index.md

 ```

 The major difference is that the index fields are not unique as well as the
 `active_range` index.
-An accidentally deleted token that's restored might end
+An accidentally deleted pivtoken that's restored might end
-up with multiple history entries, and a CN which has had a token replacement
+up with multiple history entries, and a CN which has had a pivtoken replacement
 will also have multiple history entries.

 The moray entry in the history bucket also looks similar, but not quite the
-same as the token bucket:
+same as the pivtoken bucket:

 ```
 {